HadrienGardeur/read-aloud-best-practices/voice-selection.md

 On Android and on Apple devices, there is no concept of default voice when fetching a list of voices but there are other APIs available:

 - On Android and Chrome OS, [`getDefaultVoice()`](https://developer.android.com/reference/kotlin/android/speech/tts/TextToSpeech#getVoices()) can be called on the [`TextToSpeech`](https://developer.android.com/reference/kotlin/android/speech/tts/TextToSpeech) class to return the system default
-- On Apple devices, [`AVSpeechSynthesisVoice`](https://developer.apple.com/documentation/avfaudio/avspeechsynthesisvoice) can be [initialized with a language code](https://developer.apple.com/documentation/avfaudio/avspeechsynthesisvoice/1619699-init) to return the platform default voice for each language/region.
+- On Apple devices, [`AVSpeechSynthesisVoice`](https://developer.apple.com/documentation/avfaudio/avspeechsynthesisvoice) can be [initialized with a language code](https://developer.apple.com/documentation/avfaudio/avspeechsynthesisvoice/1619699-init) to return the platform default voice for each language/region (as defined by Apple rather than by the user).

-Overall this means that on Apple devices, the system defaults are impossible to fetch since none of the APIs return this information.
+Overall this means that on Apple devices, the system defaults (as selected by the user) are impossible to fetch since none of the APIs return this information.

 On Android and Chrome OS, things are slightly better, but system defaults are only useful if they match the base language of the publication.